Docs

 API examples

-Worked curl recipes for the tasks you will reach for most.
-Every example sends your key in the Authorization header and uses the base URL from API overview.
-If you write Python, each recipe has a one-line SDK equivalent, and the full set lives in End-to-end examples.
+Worked recipes for the tasks you will reach for most.
+Each one shows the curl request and its Python SDK equivalent in tabs, so pick whichever fits your stack.
+Every example uses the base URL from API overview.
+The wider Python set lives in End-to-end examples.

 Set your key once